SpeciesFileGroup/install_taxonworks/production/README.md

 Instructions are provided per strategy.
-We are currently using [Capistrano](capistrano/README.md), but are nearly migrated to using [Kubernetes](kubernetes/README.md)/Docker.
+The project founders are currently using [Kubernetes](kubernetes/README.md)/Docker.
+[Capistrano](capistrano/README.md) solutions were used in prior and are still be feasible.